 Lawrence W. Townsend

-is the Chancellor's Professor and Robert M. Condra Professor of Nuclear Engineering, University of Tennessee, Knoxville.
-He has a BS in Physics from the U.S. Naval Academy, and an MS in Physics (experimental nuclear) from the Naval Postgraduate School.
-After obtaining his MS, he served for 7 y as a nuclear submarine engineer.
-After leaving the Navy, he obtained a PhD in Physics (theoretical nuclear) from the University of Idaho.
+is the Chancellor’s Professor Emeritus of Nuclear Engineering, The University of Tennessee, Knoxville.
+He has a BS in Physics from the U.S. Naval Academy, an MS in Physics (experimental nuclear) from the Naval Postgraduate School, and a PhD in Physics (Theoretical Nuclear) from the University of Idaho.
 He served for 7 y as a nuclear submarine engineer officer.
 After a short stint as a Research Assistant Professor of Physics at Old Dominion University, he became a National Aeronautics and Space Administration (NASA) Research Scientist and Senior Research Scientist where his research has focused on nuclear interactions of cosmic rays and their implications for space radiation shielding and crew protection.
 For these efforts, he was awarded a NASA Scientific Achievement Medal.
 In 1995 he retired from NASA and entered academia at the University of Tennessee where he retired in June 2017.
 He is a Fellow of the American Nuclear Society, a Fellow of the Health Physics Society, an Associate Fellow of the American Institute of Aeronautics and Astronautics, and an elected member of the International Academy of Astronautics.
-In 1998 he served as the Organizing Committee Chair for the NCRP Annual Meeting and was elected a Member of Council and was appointed as a Distinguished Emeritus Member of Council in 2010.
+In 1998 he served as the Organizing Committee Chair for the NCRP Annual Meeting and was elected a Member of Council.
+He was appointed as a Distinguished Emeritus Member of Council in 2010.
 He has served as a member of Scientific Committee (SC) 75, Chair of SC 1-7, Consultant to SC 1-24 Phase I, Staff Consultant to SC 1-24 Phase II, and Staff Consultant to SC 8-1.